Johanna Bugge Berge: Career

 Bugge first exhibited in 1898 at the Autumn Exhibition with a figure painting, presenting two paintings the following year.
 Her Fra en Bondegaard received acclaim from the art expert Jens Thiis and the painter Gerhard Munthe.
 She presented Gårdsintriør at the 1900 Paris Exposition, receiving a Mention honorable.
-That year she joined Wold-Torne, Pihl, Valstad and Erichsen in Kviteseid for another summer painting get-together.
+That year she joined Wold-Torne, Pihl, Valstad and Erichsen in Kviteseid Municipality for another summer painting get-together.
 She spent the winter of 1899 to 1900 in Copenhagen where she shared a large apartment with Kris and Oluf Wold-Torne and Lalla Hvalstad.
 All three women became pupils of Jens Ferdinand Willumsen.
 Bugge greatly appreciate the practical rather than academic assistance Willumsen was able to offer.
 Thanks to a travel grant, in the autumn of 1902, together with Hvalstad she went to Paris where she again received critical assistance from Willumsen who was also there at the time.

 In 1908, Bugge married the folklorist Rikard Berge whom she had met during her visits to Kviteseid.
 As a result, she became less active as a painter, although she presented four works to the Autumn Exhibition in 1910.
 The couple settled in Kviteseid where Berge was a schoolteacher.
 In 1910, they moved to Øyfjell after Berge became attached to the Brekke Museum in Skien.
 Their daughter Gyrid was born in 1909 and their son Tone in 1911.
 Rikard increasingly concentrated on folklore, publishing Norske eventyr og sagn (Norwegian Folk Tales) in 1909, followed by further works on folklore in 1910 and 1911.
 All were illustrated by Johanna.

 While Bugge Berge continued to paint portraits in the 1920s, in 1925 she decorated the ceiling, walls and gallery of the County Hall (Fylkehuset) in Skien.
 Two years later, she embarked on her last major assignment, decorating the church in Lunde with subjects inspired by folklore.

 Johanna Bugge Berge died in Skien on 28 November 1961.